As a sociologist of Health & Illness, I am interested in Mental health, Health Technology, AND pain.

 Scientific research has a long history of mentorship.
 Mentorship is absolutely essential to a successful scientific career.
 I have personally benefited tremendously from my mentors and am eager to pass along my learning to mentees.

-As of May 2025, I currently have capacity to mentor 1 additional mentee.
+As of September 2025, I have capacity to mentor 1 additional mentee.
 I am most qualified to provide mentorship to graduate students in Public Health, Health Services, and Sociology.
 I have content expertise in mental health, mental health services, suicide, pain, and substances (although mentor-menteeship relationships can flourish outside of strict content alignment).
 If you are interested or curious, please reach out via e-mail.

 what does mentorship look like?